teesloane/Auth-Boss/README.md

 OAuth Providers (Facebook, Google, etc), operate through private, unique, access tokens that provide the means of authentication for your service (the "OAuth client") to allow logins.

 If you want to use OAuth for your users to login to your service, you will need to register your server as a OAuth Client.
 This will usually set you up with a `client id`, and `client secret`.
-Users that login to your service will be reloacted to the OAuth Provider where the user can confirm that they do indeed want to "login" (aka, allow the server they are logging in to, to have access to any required information from the OAuth Provider. )
+Users that login to your service will be relocated to the OAuth Provider where the user can confirm that they do indeed want to "login" (i.e. allow the server they are logging in to, to have access to any required information from the OAuth Provider. )

 In the case of our friend Beorn...